Telecominfraproject/openlan-cgw/README.md

-CGW_DB_PASS             - PSQL DB password (credentials) to use upon connect to DB CGW_REDIS_HOST          - IP or hostname of remote redis-db server to connect to CGW_REDIS_PORT          - PORT of remote redis-db server to connect to CGW_LOG_LEVEL           - Log level to start CGW application with (debug, info) CGW_METRICS_PORT        - PORT of metrics to connect to CGW_CERTS_PATH          - Path to certificates located on host machine
+CGW_DB_PASS             - PSQL DB password (credentials) to use upon connect to DB CGW_REDIS_HOST          - IP or hostname of remote redis-db server to connect to CGW_REDIS_PORT          - PORT of remote redis-db server to connect to CGW_REDIS_USERNAME      - REDIS username (credentials) to use upon connect to CGW_REDIS_PASSWORD      - REDIS password (credentials) to use upon connect to CGW_LOG_LEVEL           - Log level to start CGW application with (debug, info) CGW_METRICS_PORT        - PORT of metrics to connect to CGW_CERTS_PATH          - Path to certificates located on host machine